Reform Act 1832: The franchise

 Some boroughs had a combination of these varying types of franchise, and most had special rules and exceptions, so many boroughs had a form of franchise that was unique to themselves.

 The largest borough, Westminster, had about 12,000 voters, while many of the smallest, usually known as "rotten boroughs", had fewer than 100 each.
 The most famous rotten borough was Old Sarum, which had 13 burgage plots that could be used to "manufacture" electors if necessary—usually around half a dozen was thought sufficient.
 Other examples were Dunwich (32 voters), Camelford (25), and Gatton (7).

-By contrast, France in 1831 had a population of 32 million, about double the 16.5 million in England, Wales and Scotland.
-But there were only 165,000 French voters (0.52% of the French population), compared to 439,000 in Britain (2.66% of the British population).
-France adopted universal male suffrage in 1848.

-Women's suffrage

-The claim for the women's vote appears to have been first made by Jeremy Bentham in 1817 when he published his Plan of Parliamentary Reform in the form of a Catechism, and was taken up by William Thompson in 1825, when he published, with Anna Wheeler, An Appeal of One Half the Human Race, Women, Against the Pretensions of the Other Half, Men, to Retain Them in Political, and Thence in Civil and Domestic Slavery: In Reply to Mr. Mill's Celebrated Article on Government.
-In the "celebrated article on Government", James Mill had stated:

-The passing of the Act seven years later enfranchising "male persons" was, however, a more significant event; it has been argued that it was the inclusion of the word "male", thus providing the first explicit statutory bar to women voting, which provided a focus of attack and a source of resentment from which, in time, the women's suffrage movement grew.